 Dogs, turtles, biology mix for Cornell summer research

-This year marked the 16th year of McCollum’s research on the ornate box turtle, which is native in Iowa.
+This year marked the 16th year of the research on the ornate box turtle, which is native in Iowa.
 It’s also a threatened species due to environmental changes, predators, and poaching.

-For the past several years McCollum has focused on discovering more about the turtles since very little is known about the species.
-He’s specifically digging deeper into understanding why the box turtles are so colorful.
+For the past several years the research has focused on discovering more about the turtles since very little is known about the species.
+Specifically, the research is digging deeper into understanding why the box turtles are so colorful.

-To do that, McCollum and his researchers need to gather and study as much of the turtle population as possible.
-His team has used drift fences to capture turtles for a short period of time before returning them to the wild.
+To do that, the researchers need to gather and study as much of the turtle population as possible.
+The team has used drift fences to capture turtles for a short period of time before returning them to the wild.
 This year, they were able to work with Montana’s John Rucker and his team of turtle-finding dogs.

 “I usually run my dogs about three or four hours in the morning when it’s cool and the turtles are moving and there’s turtle scent on the ground,” Rucker said.
 “Turtles actually leave a very minute scent trail on the grass, and my dogs lock in on that trail and they are like bloodhounds, they find it and very gently pick it up and bring it back to me.”

-Lizzy Ott ’21, John Regis ’20, and Lily Ullenius ’20 are working with McCollum this summer.
+Lizzy Ott ’21, John Regis ’20, and Lily Ullenius ’20 are working on the research project this summer.
 They enjoyed watching the dogs find 42 turtles in one day.
 That’s about twice as many as the 2018 team found in the entire summer.

 “It was so much fun,” Ott said.
 “It’s amazing they can do their thing and sniff out these turtles from wherever they are.
 We now have a ton of turtles to process which is really great.”